+MEDU 5301 Schools as Learning Communities

+-Organization & Culture

-MEDU 5301 Schools as Learning Communities Organization & Culture proficient leadership, collect data on school culture, climate, and community to develop action plans that address needs.
+This course focuses on how organizational culture and climate intersect with diverse subcultures in the school and school community.
+Students will learn how to develop and understand culturally proficient leadership, collect data on school culture, climate, and community to develop action plans that address needs.
 Students will explore the application of organizational, communication, multicultural and cultural proficiency theories, and models of/in day-to-day practice.